DonorConnect/Donor-Connect/README.md

 You can find the installation instructions at the end of this document.

-- Intellij Setup
+- IntelliJ setup

-    - In order to initialize the intellij project, run `./go cleanIdea ideaModule` in both `Donor-Connect-App` and `Functional-Test` directory.
+    - In order to initialize the IntelliJ project, run `./go cleanIdea ideaModule` in both `Donor-Connect-App` and `Functional-Test` directory.

-    - And then open the Donor-Connect directory in intellij, choose `File` -> `Add Module...`, and choose the .iml file in `Donor-Connect-App` and `Functional-Test` directory, respectively.
+    - And then open the Donor-Connect directory in IntelliJ, choose `File` -> `Add Module...`, and choose the .iml file in `Donor-Connect-App` and `Functional-Test` directory, respectively.

-    - Then the intellij project is ready for development.
+    - Then the IntelliJ project is ready for development.

-- The domain name "www.donrsconnect.com" is not a registered domain as yet but the Payment API (Ammado) will redirect the page to donorsconnect.com after donation.
+**NOTICE:** The domain name `donorsconnect.com` is not a registered domain as yet but the Payment API (Ammado) will redirect the page to `donorsconnect.com` after donation.

+- Modify the hosts file
-     - Open  /etc/hosts in an editor and add the following line to it: 127.0.0.1  www.donorsconnect.com
+ - Open  `/etc/hosts` in an editor and add the following line to it: `127.0.0.1  www.donorsconnect.com`

-### CI Server / QA Environment / Showcase Environment
+###ii.
+CI Server/QA Environment/Showcase Environment

 - Clone the repository at `git@github.com:DonorConnect/Infrastructure.git`
 and follow the instruction of installing go-server and go-agent in the readme file.

-Local Build of the Project
+5. Building the Project Locally
 --

 In order to run the build switch folders to `Donor-Connect-App` and run `./go build` in cmdline.

 The build will compile and create a war package with its dependencies in the build folder called `Donor-Connect-App.war`, in the `Donor-Connect-App/build/libs/` directory.

-Software Tools Installation
+6. Software Tools Installation
 --

-###PhantomJS
+###i.
+PhantomJS

 For Linux machines, the build will automatically use the version in the `Donor-Connect-App/tools` directory.
 For other operating systems you will need to install the appropriate version on your machine from [http://phantomjs.org/download.html](http://phantomjs.org/download.html).